yehiazeaiter/SAS25A_ENSEA_PROJET_S6/how to guides/ultrasonic.md

 ![Ultrasonic waves](https://github.com/user-attachments/assets/3416a6c6-576b-4ad3-bb4c-a6a48faab96d)
 *Image credit : teachwithict*

-## Pin setup
-- 5V pin should be connected to a 5V power supply (can be drawn from the STM)
-- Trigger pin should be connected to the STM in GPIO Output mode
-- Echo pin should be connected to the STM in GPIO Input mode
-- The GND pin should be connected to the GND node of the circuit

 ## Visualization
 In order to write the necessary STM code to correctly use this module, we have to understand what we should code precisely.
 There are mainly two things :